FormingWorlds/PROTEUS/docs/source/usage.rst

      - Integer
      - 1: Variable, 2: Constant.

-   * - ``PARAM_UTBL``
-     - Flag to include an ultra-thin thermal boundary layer (UTBL) in SPIDER.
-This is used to parameterise the under-resolved conductive layer at the surface.
-Not compatible with ``atmosphere_surf_state==2``.
-     - False
-     - Integer
-     - 0: Disabled, 1: Enabled.

    * - ``solver_tolerance``
      - Tolerance to provide to SPIDER when it calls its numerical solver.
      - False